DuoRAT: Towards Simpler Text-to-SQL Models: Experiments

 \subsection{Encoder Ablations}

 \paragraph{Schema Linking}

-The literature \cite{wang_rat-sql_2019,guo-etal-2019-irnet} attributes a high value to schema linking, that is, to the engineering of features that ground the user utterance in the database domain.
+Prior work \citep{wang-etal-2020-rat,guo-etal-2019-irnet} attributes a high value to schema linking, that is, to the engineering of features that ground the user utterance in the database domain.
 However, this insight rests entirely on experiments without BERT.
 We find that, for our BERT-based DuoRAT model, name-based schema linking (NBSL) can be disabled with a negligible loss in performance (see Table~\ref{tab:schema-linking}) while content-based schema linking (CBSL) can not.

 The result suggests that a BERT encoder fine-tunes to perform computation that makes heuristic NBSL redundant.
 To gain further understanding of whether or how BERT does this, we conduct an experiment in which the inputs to BERT are divided into two logical segments: the question and the schema.
 We shape the attention mask such that the question segment attends to the schema or the schema attends to the question, or both, or neither.
 The results are shown in Table~\ref{tab:schema-linking}.
 We observe that, for the best performance, BERT should be jointly embedding the question and the schema.
 We can neither embed the question separately from the schema nor the schema separately from the question without substantial performance losses.
 Interestingly, once we cut all the attention connections between the question and the schema, explicit NBSL becomes essential.
 This confirms our hypothesis that joint BERT-based encoding of the question and the schema is the cause of the low importance of NBSL in our model.